-More and more golfers are discovering the great modern courses to be found on either side of the Mediterranean border between Portugal and Spain.
+More and more golfers are discovering the great modern courses to be found on either side of the Atlantic border between Portugal and Spain.
 On the Portuguese side, there are three top notch tracks – Monte Rei, Quinta da Ria and Quinta de Cima – that can more than match any of the Algarve courses west of Faro whilst the Spanish complexes at 27-hole Islantilla and 36-hole El Rompido offer the discerning golfer a further 63 holes of great, value for money, golf.

 Situated close to a lovely fishing village and surrounded by the “Paraje Natural Protegido,” the El Rompido golf complex on the Costa de la Luz was opened in 2003 with a highly original, modern and minimalist clubhouse designed by Juan Antonio Foraster and Ana Calderón and an initial 18-hole layout (now called the South course) built to USGA specification.